AeroVerse: UAV-Agent Benchmark Suite for Simulating, Pre-training, Finetuning, and Evaluating Aerospace Embodied World Models: Results

 \textbf{Results on SkyAgent-Plan3k}.
 In evaluating this task, we utilize LLM-JUDGE-PLAN to assess human preferences.
 The performance of many models in this task is notably poor, with several indicators yielding a score of $0$.
 This deficiency arises from the necessity of acquiring a comprehensive range of environmental characteristics for planning long-distance paths.
 The 3D-LLM struggled to address our inquiries due to its limited generalization capabilities.
 Although we provide initial-view maps of the true path to the 2D-LLM as environmental information, either through image captions or multi-image input, this information remains incomplete.
-Notably, gpt-4o ranked first in assessing human preferences across all cities.
+Through the aerospace embodied chain-of-thought mechanism of drone agent, SkyAgent achieves a PLAN score of 0.6175 in Shanghai tests, significantly surpassing GPT-4o.
+When combined with aerospace embodied multitask curriculum learning strategy, the planning capability of SkyAgentX improves further and delivers the best performance in the tests in four cities.
+This remarkable performance is overwhelmingly supported by human evaluations (Table \ref{human_eval_summary}).
+In the Shanghai scenario, SkyAgentX receives a score of 0.90 from human judges, highlighting its exceptional ability to generate coherent and viable long-range plans that are vastly superior to those from any other model, including GPT-4o (0.35).
+Thanks to the phased environmental complexity learning mechanism, the model demonstrates significantly enhanced stability in long-path planning for complex scenarios, providing key technical support for autonomous navigation exploration in real-world settings.